fancn21th/xyzchat/docs/flow.md

 Still We need an agent to wrap it up and make it become the lower dependency.
 The agent itself is the real source of truth for the app.

 In frontend word or more specifically in React word, the source of truth is the state / behavior. which is commonly encapsulated as hook.
-Let's see how Open Source community handle it.
+Let's see how Open Source community handle it as table below.

 | Project              | Data Layer | Comment |
 | :---------------- | :------: | ----: |